 - Birmingham has more canal miles than Venice

 - The Gas Street Basin is at the centre of the UK canal network where the Worcester & Birmingham Canal and the Birmingham Canal Main Line meet

-- You can have dine in style on a narrowboat as you glide across the canals at Away2Dine
+- You can dine in style on a narrowboat as you glide across the canals at Away2Dine

 Sitting on the side of the Worcester and Birmingham Canal are the ensemble of restaurants, bars, offices, leisure facilities and lounges that make up Brindleyplace.
-If you want to stop for an al fesco coffee or a tasty evening meal with a view along the canal front before you set off again, this is the place to drop anchor.
+If you want to stop for an al fresco coffee or a tasty evening meal with a view along the canal front before you set off again, this is the place to drop anchor.